aGomez1241/osticket-prereqs/README.md

 <img src="https://i.imgur.com/cfzo00u.png"/>
 </p>
 <p>
 Use the installation file link to install OsTicket and extract the upload folder to c:\inetpub\wwwroot  and rename it to osTicket then reload IIS.
-Be sure to be running IIS as an administrator <br \>
+Be sure to run IIS as an administrator <br \>
 <a href="https://drive.google.com/drive/u/2/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">Installation File </a>
 </p>
 <br />